Study Examines Relationship Between Lifting and Low Back Pain

 Encouraging and Utilizing Early Reports of Injury

 Comprehensive injury reporting is important to the success of an ergonomic process.
 The goal of this effort is to properly assess, diagnose, and treat MSDs.
 Early reporting, diagnosis, and intervention can limit injury severity, improve the effectiveness of treatment, minimize the likelihood of disability or permanent damage, and reduce workers compensation claims.
 This will allow the employer to correctly identify work areas or specific tasks where injuries frequently occur or are most severe.
 This information helps direct the activities of the ergonomic team as well as to guide healthcare providers in making return-to-work and light-duty work decisions.
-OSHA's injury and illness recording and reporting regulation (29 CFR Part 1904) require employers to record and report work-related fatalities, injuries and illnesses.
+OSHA's injury and illness recording and reporting regulation (29 CFR Part 1904) require employers to record and report work-related fatalities, injuries and illnesses.- Frequently Asked Questions for OSHA's Injury and Illness Recordkeeping Rule.
+OSHA.
+Additional guidance to help employers comply with the recordkeeping requirements.
+The following table of contents provides links to additional guidance, or, if additional guidance has not been developed, to the regulation.

 Resources